The Educational Leadership Program at San Jose State University is accepting credential and M.A. students for Fall 2018.

 University deadline: May 1, 2018

 Tuition and Fees

 Tuition and fees are set by the University and are listed on the Bursar's page.
-For spring 2017, the anticipate tuition and fees is approximately $4300.
+For Fall 2018, the anticipate tuition and fees is approximately $4300.

 The Application Process